wasserth/TotalSegmentator/README.md

 ### Advanced settings
 * `--device`: Choose `cpu` or `gpu` or `gpu:X (e.g., gpu:1 -> cuda:1)`
 * `--fast`: For faster runtime and less memory requirements use this option.
 It will run a lower resolution model (3mm instead of 1.5mm).
+* `--save_lowres`: With `--fast` or `--fastest`, save the segmentation at the model resolution (3mm or 6mm) instead of upsampling it back to the input resolution to save runtime.
 * `--roi_subset`: Takes a space-separated list of class names (e.g. `spleen colon brain`) and only predicts those classes.
 Saves a lot of runtime and memory.
 Might be less accurate especially for small classes (e.g. prostate).
 * `--robust_crop`: For some tasks and for roi_subset a 6mm low resolution model is used to crop to the region of interest.
 Sometimes this model is incorrect, which leads to artifacts like segmentations being cut off. robust_crop will use a better but slower 3mm model instead.
 * `--preview`: This will generate a 3D rendering of all classes, giving you a quick overview if the segmentation worked and where it failed (see `preview.png` in output directory).